musictopeople/tokio_postgres/README.md

 The table stucture is the exact same as the getting started example.

-Now go ahead and run the application and see the greeting.
+Now go ahead and jump in the app directory, run the application, and see the greeting.

 `cargo run`